 Why anti-ICE protests are spreading across the US

-Cities brace as protests sweep the U.S. with the Trump administration threatening to deploy more military personnel ‘if necessary’
+A string of ICE raids in Los Angeles last week sparked a wave of demonstrations, which saw Trump deploy the National Guard and U.S. Marines.
+By Friday morning, the flare-ups have spread to more than 40 cities across the U.S., The Independent has uncovered.

+More marches are scheduled for Friday, with Saturday set to become a flashpoint for the nationwide protests.
+A total of 1,900 “No Kings” rallies are planned across all 50 states, coinciding with a D.C. parade for the U.S. Army's 250th anniversary, which critics contest is an extravagant birthday bash for Trump.

-Thousands of Angelenos experienced their second evening of curfew on Wednesday as Mayor Karen Bass continued her crackdown on looters and vandals in downtown Los Angeles.
+Tens of thousands of Los Angelenos buckled in for their third evening of curfew in the downtown area on Thursday as Mayor Karen Bass continued her crackdown on looters and vandals.
+The city said they may last “a few more days.”

-More demonstrations were scheduled for Thursday, almost a week after a string of ICE raids last Friday sparked a wave of unrest in LA.
-By Saturday morning, President Donald Trump caused fresh outrage after deploying the National Guard before eventually mobilizing the U.S. Marines days later.

-While Los Angeles remains the epicenter of unrest, The Independent found that demonstrations had flared up in at least 37 cities across the U.S. Hundreds of arrests had been made nationwide by Thursday.

 Here, The Independent breaks down what you need to know as LA – and other major cities – experience further unrest.